yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/web-lite-sdks/lite-checkout-sdk.md

 } | null
 ```

 When the method returns an object, it allows you to handle your application's payment flows that require custom redirect handling.
-When it returns null, no additional merchant-side action is needed.

 <HTMLBlock>{`
 <body>